 The construction of the Sacristy Museum of the Royal Chapel is dedicated to St. John the Baptist and St. John the Evangelist.
 To contemplate the whole ensemble is awe-inspiring.

-The wonderful 16th century plateresque grille and the gilded Gothic altarpiece, the Carrara marble tombs and the royal symbols on the walls of the chapel (the Spanish coat of arms with the eagle of St. John, the yoke and arrows).
+The wonderful 16th century plateresque grille and the gilded Gothic style altarpiece, the Carrara marble tombs and the royal symbols on the walls of the chapel (the coat of arms of Spain with the eagle of St. John, the yoke and arrows).

-You will also find several paintings that were part of the collection of Queen Isabel, the ceremonial costumes of the monarchs, and books and silverware used in their daily lives.
+You will also find several paintings that were part of the collection of Queen Isabella, the ceremonial costumes of the monarchs, and books and silverware used in their daily lives.

 A magical place to see in Granada during your trip is the Alpujarras.
 A unique territory between Granada and Almeria that, at an altitude of more than 1,200 meters, looks from the southern slopes of the Sierra Nevada to the Mediterranean Sea.

 It is difficult not to be overwhelmed by the beauty of this unique natural landscape, full of springs and dotted with a multitude of picturesque white villages hidden among deep valleys.

 I think it is a great opportunity not only to delve into the history of the last Moorish populations that inhabited Spain, but also to enjoy a day outdoors doing something different like exploring the natural park of Sierra Nevada, home to the highest mountain range in southern Europe and the imposing Mulhacen peak, the highest in the Iberian Peninsula!